 I am a 3rd year electrical engineering student and a part time writer.
 In the past I've tutored in algebra, calculas, java, graphics with solidworks, and writing.
 These days I mostly freelance but I have worked on campus as well.

 Lessons start at $10/hr for online.
 In person lessons start at $12/hr if you book a set or $14/hr individually

 basic computer lessons closeby?
 Here's a selection of tutor listings that you can check out.

-Superprof can also suggest computer programming lessons to help you.
+Superprof can also help you with computer programming lessons.